ahmadmsaadeh/GT/README.md

 - **Version Control:** Managed using Git with a `main` branch and multiple development branches.
 - **Workflow:** Utilize pull requests for merging changes into the `main` branch to facilitate discussion and review.
-- **Issue Tracking:** Track project tasks and issues using GitHub Issues.

 ## Technologies Used